oOBoomberOo/fusion/readme.md

-# Fusion
+# Super Fusion

-A general purpose project-merger library.
+A general purpose project merger library where the name `fusion` is already taken.